Most editors will tell you that beginning writers need to use fewer adjectives and stronger, more interesting verbs. Here's why.

 Verbs

 Editors like the use of verbs because they convey action and give a story a sense of movement and momentum.
-But too often writers use tired, overused verbs:
+But too often writers use tired, overused verbs like these:

 Hit, ate and walked - booooring!
 How about this: